clearhaus/gateway-api-docs/source/index.html.md

     <span class="type">(true|false)</span>
   </dt>
   <dd>
-    Indicate if the series was initiated with a tokenized payment method.
+    Indicate if the series was initiated with a tokenized payment.

     <div class="type">Conditional.
 Required if <code>series[previous][mastercard][tid]</code> is present.</div>
   </dd>